 - Uterine or placental complications: Problems with the placenta or uterus may include placenta previa, placental abruption, placental insufficiency, and ruptured uterus.
 Oxygen-rich blood travels from the mother, through the uterus and placenta, to the umbilical cord and baby.
 If anything prevents blood from either flowing into or out of the placenta, the supply of oxygen-rich blood going to the baby will be decreased.

 - Tachysystole (excessively frequent uterine contractions): These types of contractions can be caused by the labor induction drugs Pitocin or Cytotec.
 These drugs sometimes make contractions so strong and fast that there is essentially one continuous contraction that is constantly impinging on or compressing vessels in the uterus (womb) and placenta.
 These vessels bring blood to the baby through the umbilical cord.
-With constant pressure on the vessels, the supply of oxygen-rich blood that travels to the baby can be severely reduced.
+With excessive pressure on the vessels, the supply of oxygen-rich blood that travels to the baby can be severely reduced.

 - Complications related to the baby’s size or position may include breech presentation, cephalopelvic disproportion (baby’s head or body is too large to pass through the mother’s pelvis or birth canal), or macrosomia (the baby is larger than average).